 These attacks don't just concern Paris, either: In the wake of the city's November 2015 tragedy, another in Brussels in March 2016 that claimed 32 victims, and two additional attacks in Nice, France and Berlin, Germany, tourists traveling around Europe are understandably feeling shaken and more than a little concerned about safety.

-But as I explain in detail further on, there's still little reason to cancel your trip or to feel excessive anxiety about traveling to Paris.
+But as I explain in detail further on (and here), there's still little reason to cancel your trip or to feel excessive anxiety about traveling to Paris.

 Nevertheless, staying well-informed is always the right thing to do.
 Here's what visitors to the city need to know in the aftermath of the attacks, including information on current safety advisories and details on transportation, services, and closures in the city.